ibm-watson-iot/iot-cpp/README.md

 Note:
 If the dependencies were not able to be installed with the script on the device, manually pull the dependencies from the links mentioned in [setup.sh](https://github.com/ibm-watson-iot/iot-cpp/blob/master/setup.sh) and follow the steps for making the necessary changes.

 Build Instructions
 ------------------

 1. Install [CMake](https://cmake.org/install/) and [CppTest](https://sourceforge.net/projects/cpptest/)
 2.  git clone https://github.com/ibm-watson-iot/iot-cpp.git
 3.  cd iot-cpp
 4.  sh setup.sh
-5.  mkdir build ; cd build
+5.  cd build
 6.  cmake ..
 7.  make